muratk3n/thirdwave/en/tweets/2020/week14b.md

 ---

-[Michael Hudson] "You talked about the current generation having to pay off the depths of their predecessors.
+Michael Hudson: "You talked about the current generation having to pay off the depths of their predecessors.
 They’re not going to pay them off, these debts cannot be paid off.
 They can go bankrupt, they can starve, they can die sooner, but they cannot pay off the